epcm18/DiscordGIFBot/README.md

 # DiscordGIFBot

-This is a simple discord bot which you can use for getting gifs.
+This is a simple discord bot which you can use for generating gifs.

 ## Description